What is debt consolidation?

 - Fees and penalties

-After you’ve chosen a debt consolidation company, you will normally go through an initial consultation.
-A financial professional will look over your situation and make recommendations.
-If your total debt balance is high, they will offer you a debt consolidation loan.
+After choosing a debt consolidation company, one will typically go through an initial consultation.
+A financial professional will review the individual’s situation and make recommendations.

-After you go through the loan application process, you will consolidate your debts and start paying back your new loan.
-You will make regular repayments towards a single loan.
-Your interest rate will normally be higher than the total interest you were paying before taking your debt consolidation loan.
-But debt consolidation loans still come with interest that you must pay back over the agreed term.
+After going through the loan application process, one consolidates their debts and begins paying back the new loan.
+One then will make regular repayments towards the new single loan.
+The interest rate may be higher or lower than the total interest one was paying before taking the debt consolidation loan.
+Obviously, debt consolidation loans still come with interest that must be paid back over the agreed term.
 The debt consolidation process ends when the new loan is paid off.

 What Types of Debt Consolidation Exist?

 There is more than one approach to debt consolidation.
-Here are the major categories you’ll find if you’re searching for help with your debt.
+Here are some of the major categories one can find when searching for help with debt.

 Debt Consolidation Loans

-There are several types of debt consolidation.
-The simplest way is through a debt consolidation loan.
-You simply take a loan to pay for all your current loans.
-These are normally unsecured personal loans with moderate to high interest rates, depending on your credit history.
+The simplest form of debt consolidation is a loan.
+One simply takes a loan to pay for all current loans.
+These are normally unsecured personal loans with moderate to high-interest rates, depending on credit history.

 Debt Consolidation Programs

 A home equity line of credit (HELOC) is a more affordable way to finance debt consolidation.
-You can normally borrow up to 80% of your home’s equity to consolidate your other loans.
-A HELOC functions similarly to a credit card, as you can draw money when you need it.
-Your rates will normally be better, however.
-But you must also consider the risks of securing a loan with your home’s equity.
+One can normally borrow up to 80% of their home’s equity to consolidate other loans.
+A HELOC functions similarly to a credit card, in that one can draw money when needed.
+Generally speaking, one can find more favorable rates with this kind of loan.
+However, it is important to weigh this advantage against placing the home’s equity as collateral.

-You can use a new, promotional credit card deal to transfer your credit card balance to a new card.
-Combining your debt under a new card with a lower interest rate can save you on interest.
+One may use a new, promotional credit card deal to transfer a credit card balance to a new card.
+Combining debt under a new card with a lower interest rate can save on interest.

 Pros and Cons of Debt Consolidation

-Here are the most important pros and cons of debt consolidation.
+Here are some pros and cons of debt consolidation.

-There are several cheaper and simpler alternatives to debt consolidation.
-Depending on the nature of your debt, you may have other options.
+Depending on the nature of one’s debt, there may be other options.

-If you’re worried about money you owe to the IRS, the IRS offers a simple path to coming up with a new payment schedule.
-Go to the IRS website for payment plans and installment payments.
+If the money is owed to the IRS, there are simple paths to coming up with a new payment schedule.
+Go to the IRS website for additional information on payment plans.

-If you have medical debts, try to see if you can have them partially forgiven or canceled before resorting to debt consolidation.
+If one has medical debts, try speaking to the hospital administration to see if they can be partially forgiven or canceled before resorting to debt consolidation.

-If your total debt balance is low (below $10,000), you can consider other debt consolidation options.
-In fact, most debt consolidation companies will direct you to alternatives to debt consolidation if your debt isn’t so severe.
+If one has a total debt balance below $10,000, consider paying down the debt as is.
+In fact, most debt consolidation companies will suggest alternatives to debt consolidation if the debt isn’t so severe.

 Companies will have different requirements for debt consolidation services and loans.
-First, they will plainly state the minimum debt you must have to apply for their services.
-Then, they will normally come with credit score, income, and other loan requirements.
+Often, they will clearly state the minimum debt amount one must owe in order to apply for their services.
+Additionally, they will require a credit score within a given range and a source of income.